ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 First you need to create an NemLog-in IT-system or have someone else creating an NemLog-in IT-system and assign you access.

 1. Select the IT-system
-2. Click upload metadata file and upload the SAML 2.0 up-party SP-metadata file
+2. Click upload metadata file and upload the SAML 2.0 authentication method SP-metadata file
 3. Go back to the IT-system
 4. Click the button Save the technical details
 5. Click Provision to integrationtest and then click Apply for integration test